What is a passkey and how does it work?

 Do I use the same passkey regardless of the browser I’m on or will each site require a different passkey depending on the browser or device?

-If you use Bitwarden to store your passkeys and the browser supports the Bitwarden extension (as well as the underlying technology of passkeys) you can access your accounts using the same passkeys, no need to create new ones.
-If you don’t store your passkeys in bitwarden it will depend on how well the browser integrates with your device OS (where the passkeys are stored).
+The passkeys stored in Bitwarden are synced passkeys, meaning that any browser where you are logged into the Bitwarden extension, you can access your accounts using the same passkeys without needing to create new ones.
+If you don’t store your passkeys in Bitwarden it will depend on how well the browser integrates with your device OS (where the passkeys are stored).
+Passkey support is planned for mobile devices in a future release.

 What are some examples of sites that support passkeys?